Murder of Liang Shan Shan: Missing person report

 On 2 October 1989, 17-year-old Liang Shan Shan, a third-year arts student of Mayflower Secondary School, did not return home at 1:20 PM as she usually did.
 After 3:00 PM, Liang's mother, Quek Meng Ghet, still did not see her daughter return home to their Balestier Road flat.
 Quek contacted her daughter's friends, but none of them saw Liang after the school dismissal and her departure from school at 1:00 PM.
 According to her background information in several news reports, Liang was the eldest of seven children in the family, and had four brothers (one of them studied at the same school as Liang) and two sisters.
-Her father Leong Kon Sang (梁天生 (Liáng Tiānshēng)) was a contractor.
+Her father Leong Kon Sang (梁天生 (Liáng Tiānshēng); Pha̍k-fa-sṳ: Liòng thiên-sâng) was a contractor.
 Liang and her whole family were all Malaysians who immigrated from the Malaysian state of Sabah to Singapore six years prior, in 1983.

 Liang's father reported her missing, and put up a reward for information related to her whereabouts.
 Liang's parents stated that their eldest daughter was normally obedient and had no hobbies, and she only hung out with her female friends outdoors.
 There were also no family arguments at home prior to Liang's disappearance.
 Tang Swee Chay, then school principal of Mayflower Secondary School, stated that he and the school teachers questioned Liang's classmates, who all confirmed Liang was last seen leaving school, and there were no suspicious persons seen around the school compound and its nearby areas.
 She was known to be a quiet student at school.